Interesting Weight and Body Composition Data

-The answer is a scientific, “No!”
-Because a pound of fat contains 3500 calories and most people don’t burn even that number each day, you would need to consume “less than zero” calories to lose that much weight in fat.
-But you easily can lose that much weight.
-There is a huge difference and I will talk more about that in a later Blog, “Weight, Fat versus Lean Tissue.”
+The answer is a scientific “No!”
+Because a pound of fat contains 3500 calories, and most people don’t burn even that number each day, you would need to consume “less than zero” calories to lose that much weight in fat.
+But you quickly can lose that much weight.
+So there is a vast difference, and I will talk more about that in a later Blog, “Weight, Fat versus Lean Tissue.”

-On the third day or so after cutting carbs out of my diet.
-When I say cutting I mean 50 grams or less.
-This means, “not very much.”
+On the third day or so, after cutting carbs out of my diet.
+When I say reducing, I mean 50 grams or less, doing s0 means “not very much.”

-It isn’t possible to lose several pounds of fat in just a few days, but it is possible for pounds of water weight to change due to diet, exercise, or other reasons.
+It isn’t possible to lose several pounds of fat in just a few days, but pounds of water weight can change due to diet, exercise, or other reasons.
 Sometimes it even seems mystical when you overdo it for a weekend and they “weigh less” when you know you should weigh more.
-Again, this is the body recomposing itself based on a system that is quite complicated but again, this loss would be water weight of some type.
+But, again, this is the body recomposing itself based on a pretty complicated system.
+But, again, this loss would be water weight of some type.

 I cut carbs on Tuesday this last week (April 5th.
 2022) down to 50 grams or less and have seen dramatic number decreases on my scale.
 Nearly a pound a day.
-As I mentioned before that is not real weight loss but my body adapting to the low carb PLUS the calorie deficit I have put upon myself.
+But as I mentioned before,, that is not actual weight loss but my body adapting to the low carb PLUS the calorie deficit I have put upon myself.

-I estimate that I am in about a 500 calorie deficit per day which would equal one pound per week.
+I estimate that I am in about a 500-calorie deficit per day, equaling one pound per week.

-I have found that about 500 calories a day allows me to eat enough that I don’t feel starved and yet consistently lose weight THAT STAYS OFF.
+I have found that about 500 calories a day allow me to eat enough that I don’t feel starved and yet consistently lose weight THAT STAYS OFF.

-The significant aspect of any weight loss program is that you want to lose fat, and either maintain or build muscle.
-You never want to lose muscle as that is where the majority of metabolism occurs.
+The significant aspect of any weight loss program is that you want to lose fat and either maintain or build muscle.
+You never want to lose muscle, as that is where most metabolism occurs.
 A simple explanation of metabolism is, The process of the body converting food and drink:

 - Into energy.